California's Sequoia and Kings Canyon National Parks: View the Largest Living Trees Ever!

+According to a sign posted near the General Sherman Tree, the first large branch is 130 feet (39.6 m.) from the ground!
 One can stare upwards in awe towards the sky as this tree and others in these parks seemingly stretch towards the heavens.

 Effects of Fire on Sequoia Trees

-which can be up to a foot and a half thick is fire resistant.
-If the tree is harmed by fire, new bark encases the wound and grows over it.
+In the case of sequoias, occasional fires are beneficial.
+Their thick reddish-tinged bark, which can be up to a foot and a half thick, is fire resistant.
+If fire harms the tree, new bark encases the wound and grows over it.

 Another seed distribution method occurs when squirrels feast on mature pine cones and inadvertently scatter the seeds.
-Probably best known is the pine squirrel (Tamiasciurus douglasii) also known as the Douglas Squirrel or Chickaree who severs thousands of cones from sequoia trees each year.
+Probably best known is the pine squirrel (Tamiasciurus douglasii), also known as the Douglas Squirrel or Chickaree, who severs thousands of cones from sequoia trees each year.